kitbenjamin/googleEarthImageCollection/README.md

 | metaData | Contains imageCollectionConfig.yml |

 ### Edit imageCollectionConfig.yml
-Configure your collection region and other parameters such as the directories to Python, R and Google Earth in the imageCollectionConfig.yml.
-This is in YAML format.
+Define the directories to Python, R and Google Earth in the imageCollectionConfig.yml.

-The below parameters define the Google Earth "tour": e.g. number of images, extent of the sample region.
+Define the Google Earth "tour" parameters: e.g. number of images, extent of the sample region.

 | Parameter | Description | Units |
 | --------- | ----------- | ----- |